fstab50/xlines/README.md

     $ which python3
     ```

     * If Python 3.6 is installed or no Python3 version is currently installed on your machine, you may install the **python36-xlines** rpm package.
+Proceed with Step 5 (below).
     * If you have Python 3.7 installed, or which to upgrade to Python 3.7, [use pip to install xlines](#installation).
 Python 3.7 is currently supported only via pip install of xlines instead of via an rpm package.